 To delve deeper, we need to understand what companies are and why shares exist in the first place.

 Although we often use the words interchangeably, ‘Company’ and ‘Business’ don’t actually mean the same thing.
 As you’ll read in the best business books, A ‘business’ is an enterprise carried out by individuals or a group of people, usually to create a profit.
 If they choose to, the business owners may decide to fill in paperwork with their local regulator of companies (Companies House in England and Wales), and carry out the business behind a new identity – a company.

 A company is like an artificial ‘person’ in the eyes of the law.
 A company has a name, an address.
 You could even argue it has parents, in the form of its original owners!

-Why are Shares Necessary?
+Why are shares necessary?

 Shares establish who owns this new entity.
 It isn’t a real person after all.
-When a company is created, the paperwork will define how many ‘shares’ the company will have.
+When a company is created, its paperwork will define how many ‘shares’ the company will have.
 For example, a company may be split into 1,000 shares.
 These shares are collectively known as the ‘share capital’.

-Anyone who owns a share will be entitled to some of the company profits that are paid out each year (called dividends) and will be able to exercise some control over how the business is run.
+Anyone who owns a share will be entitled to some of the company profits that are paid out each year as dividends.
+They will also be able to exercise some control over how the business is run.

 This brings us back to the question of – why do we have shares?
 Why couldn’t the company paperwork simply state that each brother owns half of the company?
 Isn’t that clear enough?